 LIGATURE

-As explained in the Typedecon blog:
+As explained in the typography glossary blog post:

 In calligraphy fonts, some of the most popular ligatures are the ones with double letters (ex.
 Oo, ff, ll, ee, etc.) Other common ligatures are those that make some of the most used letter combinations more special (ex. fl, br, th, st, etc).